 Pupation takes place in a cocoon.

 Siricidae family.
 Adult length is from 20 - 40 mm long.
 They are usually brown or black marked with yellow.
-Both male and females have a tail, but only the females have an ovipositor - usually longer than the tail (see right).
+Both male and females have a tail, but only the females have an ovipositor - usually longer than the tail (see above).
 Fossilised wood wasps have been found dating back 160 million years in what is now Kazakhstan.

 On the right and below left is the wood wasp or horntail Urocerus gigas.
 It is not a wasp at all as it can be clearly seen below that it has no "wasp waist" that all bees, wasps and ants have.